-They help people in a variety of facilities to improve their mood and gain the strength and confidence to overcome the challenges they face.
+They help people in various facilities improve their mood and gain the strength and confidence to overcome the challenges they face.

-Their love and unconditional affection are what makes dogs such great pets, but for individuals in many settings, it is impossible to own or stay in regular contact with a pet dog.
+Their love and unconditional affection make dogs such great pets, but for individuals in many settings, it is impossible to own or stay in regular contact with a pet dog.

-Therapy dogs act as a unique substitute, but they can also offer a selection of other benefits such as emotional support.
+Therapy dogs act as a unique substitute, but they can also offer various benefits such as emotional support.

 For children, these dogs are particularly important.
 Children are still developing their minds and social skills, so they need all of the interaction and support they can get.